robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/hw-10wk-class-8/README.md

 | Wonderful | Spam |

-If you view it in a text editor like Atom, you'll just see the values separated by commas:
+If you view it in a text editor like Sublime Text, you'll just see the values separated by commas:

 ```
 first_name,last_name